Table of Contents

 There are many varied ways you can help stop animal cruelty.
 There is something on this site that will suit every personality type and circumstance.

 If you would like to learn more about why we so urgently need to help stop animal suffering, please see this website.
-It will broaden your knowledge of many different types of world wide animal abuse.
+It will broaden your knowledge of many types of worldwide animal abuse.
 This in turn will give you the ability to help animals by spreading awareness.
 You will also be able to answer questions people may have.
 Please be aware that you may find the information distressing, especially if you are a more sensitive person.

 One great way to help animals is to share the information you have seen on this website.
 Doing so means more people could help stop animal cruelty, and that would make you responsible for more animals being saved from suffering.
 Together we can help people help animals <3